 [Quran 85:22] In a preserved master tablet.

-[Quran 15:9] Absolutely, we have revealed the reminder, and, absolutely, we will preserve it.
+[Quran 15:9] Indeed, we have revealed the reminder, and indeed, we will certainly be protector of it.

 Since the discovery of mathematical coding of the Quran was destined for 1400 years later and the reform of the Arabic script was actually allowed over a long period of time to prepare for the appearance of God’s miracle of the Quran.
 The complexity of the miracle would not be understood by these early generations of Muslims and the miracle was destined for the people of the computer era.
 Muhammad and many generations after him would not grasp the mathematical formulas that needed a computer to present to the world.
 That was also a reason the text of the early Quran did not have all that was involved in the miracle as the Hamzas, the dagger alifs (superscript alifs), the numbering of the verses and suras.